Hitchwiki/hitchmap-data/README.md

 If features from a map are needed for a task those are obtained from OSM.

-- Red - place at its old location or unchanged place.
-- Green - place at its new location.
-- Black - delated place.

 Cleaning procedure ideas in the following sequence:

 **Feature-based merging (orange):**